Skip to content

 Keep the inputs practical.
 If the data is not trustworthy yet, use the tool to expose what needs cleanup before automation.

-Count frequency
+Count frequency per class

 Weekly capacity